![]() |

 I just wanted to say goodbye once more.

 I don’t know how to say this.
-I—I—I’m...
-I don’t know how to begin.
-Still, I’m pretending to be okay.
-The days have never been the same since you left us.
-I hope and pray that you’re fine wherever your fate has taken you.
-As I’m writing this, with eyes full of tears, I’m trying to control my breath.
+I don’t even know how to begin.
+I’m pretending to be okay, but the days have never been the same since you left us.
+I hope and pray that you are at peace wherever your fate has taken you.
+As I write this, my eyes are filled with tears, and I struggle to control my breath.

-I still remember the day I went to Thimphu to attend to my sick brother.
+I still remember the day I went to Thimphu to attend to you.
 It was June 22, 2021.
-My friend was driving the car, my in-law was in the back seat, and I was next to the driver, playing music.
-Of course, we seemed completely okay externally, but only God knows what was going on deep inside us.
-Personally, I was going through mixed feelings.
-No sooner did we reach Thimphu than my in-law received a call and told me that a patient was admitted to the ICU (Intensive Care Unit).
-My only wish at that moment was to see my brother for one last time while he was still breathing.
-For that to happen, I had to wait until the next day; we spent the night at a cousin sister’s house.
+A friend was driving, my in-law sat in the back seat, and I was beside the driver, playing music.
+Outwardly, we seemed fine, but only we knew what was happening inside.
+As soon as we reached Thimphu, my in-law received a call informing us that a patient had been admitted to the ICU.
+My only wish then was to see you one last time while you were still breathing.
+But that had to wait until the next day.

-We couldn’t tell our mom about the ICU, fearing she might have to go through additional suffering as she was halfway through her 8-day quarantine at one of the hotels in Gelephu.
-Anyway, she told us later that she knew from one of her relatives but chose to remain silent.
-She also narrated to us how quarantine had affected common people during emergencies.
+We couldn’t tell our mother about the ICU, fearing it would add to her suffering as she was midway through her eight-day quarantine in Gelephu.
+Later, she told us she already knew but chose to remain silent.
+She also shared stories of how quarantine had affected people during emergencies.

-"My son is still alive," my mother thought and made herself stronger amid the toughest times of her life.
+“My son is still alive,” my mother thought—and that belief gave her strength.

-I can sum up everything about life like what Robert Frost said: it goes on.
-It is painful to leave someone close, but it is quite another thing when our close one leaves us.
-Every time I think of you, I pray for you; I pray for all beings.
+As Robert Frost said, life goes on.
+It is painful to leave someone we love, but it is far more painful when someone we love leaves us.
+Every time I think of you, I pray—for you, and for all beings.

-In the absence of death, I would have never known the essence of birth.
+In the absence of death, I would never have known the true essence of birth.

 I prostate before my Guru!